-IP Address: Enter the IP address of the computer on your local network that you want to allow the incoming service to.
+IP Address: Enter the IP address of the computer on your local network that you want to allow the incoming service to or select a computer from the drop-down menu and click <<.

-Start Port/ Enter the port or ports that you want to open.

-End Port: If you want to open 1 port, enter the same port

-in both boxes.
+Start Port/ Enter the port or ports that you want to End Port: open.
+If you want to open one port, enter the same port in both boxes.